AlcidesRC/dockerized-php/README.md

 ##### Web application

-If you are creating a web application and needs a web server to interact with your PHP application, this repository provides an easy way to do it with Caddy, which <u>uses HTTPS by default</u>.
+If you are developing web applications (which requires a web server) this repository brings a clean integration with Caddy, which <u>uses HTTPS by default</u>.

 ###### Website domain

 The default website domain is `https://website.localhost`

-> If you want to customize the default website domain please, please update the file `build/Caddyfile` accordingly
+> Any `.localhost` TLD resolves by default to `127.0.0.1` so no any additional action is required on your *host*.

-> Additionally please update the _Makefile_  in where you can find a constant containing the current application domain name
+> If you want to customize the default website domain please update the files `build/Caddyfile` and `Makefile` accordingly.

 ###### Certificate Authority (CA) & SSL Certificate